JerryTom121/SnapNETS/README.txt

 5	4

-- infection.txt: It is a tab seperated file.
-It shows when a node get activated.
-If a node remaine deactive in the entire sequence it will node apear in the file.
+- infection.txt: It is a tab separated file.
+It shows when a node gets activated.
+If a node remains deactive in the entire sequence, it will not node appear in the file.
 Here is an example of infection.txt:

 node	time
 1	1.1